Why is bird needed?

 Researchers are overwhelmed…

-Collection Specialists need a single source…
+Collection strategists need a unified resource…

 There is a glaring omission in the mosaic of scholarly information sources.
 Paratext has heeded the call.